 Alumni Association Grants

-The purpose of the Western New England University Alumni Association Grants Program is to offer grants to alumni or members of the University community that support current student programs, student organization initiatives, Alumni Association initiatives, and student and alumni athletics.
+The Alumni Association Grants Program offers grants to alumni or members of the University community that support current student programs, student organization initiatives, Alumni Association initiatives, and student and alumni athletics.

 Details of the program are as follows: